yugaa22/isd311/upgrade/README.md

 8. `kubectl -n oes apply -f upgrade-inputcm.yaml`
 9. `kubectl -n oes apply -f serviceaccount.yaml` # Edit namespace if changed from the default "oes"
 10. Upgrade DB:
-   - `kubectl -n oes replace --force -f create-sample-job.yaml` , please wait for 5 min for the job to complete
+   - `kubectl -n oes replace --force -f create-sample-job.yaml`
-   - Execute the DB-Migrate310to311 pipeline in opsmx-gitops application: **Ensure that you select the correct namespace and current ISD version.**
+   - Execute the DB-Migrate310to311 pipeline in opsmx-gitops application. **Ensure that you select the correct namespace and current ISD version.**
    - In the unlikely even that the pipeline is not present(job failed), please copy paste the pipeline-json available in upgrade folder.
+   - This can also be executed as a kubenetes job by executing
+     - `kubectl -n oes apply -f ISD-DB-Migrate-job.yaml`  TOBE TESTED
 11. `kubectl -n oes replace --force -f ISD-Generate-yamls-job.yaml` [ Wait for isd-generate-yamls-* pod to complete ]
 12. Compare and merge branch: This job should have created a branch on the gitops-repo with the helmchart version number specified in upgrade-inputcm.yaml.
 Raise a PR and check what changes are being made.
 Once satisfied, merge the PR.